adi9646/adhamya.sol/README.md

 # Description

-This project is a Ethereum baesd smart contract coded in soldity for a any Token of your choice (In this case we have taken "Tron"TRX) .
+This project is a Ethereum baesd smart contract coded in soldity for a any Token of your choice (In this case we have taken "adi") .
 It includes basic functionalities for minting and burning tokens, allowing the total supply and individual balances to be managed.

 # Requirements